sulu/sulu-docs/book/twig.rst

 Other Variables
 ^^^^^^^^^^^^^^^

  - `request.webspaceKey`: Contains the key for the current webspace
+ - `request.webspaceName`: Contains the name for the current webspace
+ - `request.portalKey`: Contains the key for the current portal
+ - `request.portalName`: Contains the name for the current portal
  - `request.locale`: Contains the locale for the current request
  - `request.portalUrl`: Contains the root URL to the current portal
  - `request.resourceLocatorPrefix`: Contains the prefix for the current portal